hash00x1/advanced-Script-Library-to-Freelon-et-al.-2018-Quantifing-Social-Media-Power/README.md

 Scripts will need to be cleaned and updated for full functionality.
 Original implementation used Twitter API v01.
 This is depreceated now.
 I added another script to pull data from reddit and add to the analysis - if deemed useful.
-Original implementation of the algorith is described in Freelon et al 2018.
+Original implementation of the algorithm is described in Freelon et al 2018.
 Quantifying Social Media Power. https://doi.org/10.1177/1461444816676